 This brief outline is not intended to replace SABR’s own 2000 publication, How to Do Baseball Research, edited by Gerald Tomlinson.
 That fine work focuses on all aspects of baseball research, and goes into much more detail than we attempt here.
 This document is a start, something that might help you organize the task ahead.

 - Research files at the National Baseball Hall of Fame Library.
 All players, and many other people, have a file at the Hall of Fame.
 If you can visit the library, these files can be read and copied for a fee.
-If not, the library staff can copy them for you for a (larger) fee.
+If not, the library staff can copy them for you or e-mail them to you for a (larger) fee.
 Details are available by calling 888-Hall-of-Fame or by clicking here.
-The library is fairly understaffed, so you might have to wait several weeks, or months, for your files.
+The library is fairly understaffed, so you might have to wait several weeks for your files.

 - For much quicker service, SABR member Eric Enders runs a company called Triple E productions (http://www.ericenders.com/triplee.htm, 915-588-7210) which will do much of the same work for you, as well as helping with nearly every phase of your research.
 Eric charges money, of course, but his rates are comparable to the Hall of Fame staff.